PeterMosmans/ansible-role-bootstrap/README.md

 Build status for this role: [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-bootstrap.svg)](https://travis-ci.org/PeterMosmans/ansible-role-bootstrap)

-This role bootstraps a new server into existence.
-It installs and tightens a firewall, hardens SSH, modifies GRUB.
+This role bootstraps a (new) server into existence.
+It installs and tightens a firewall, hardens SSH and modifies GRUB.
 The main focus is on **hardening a fresh server installation**.

 Requirements